Kamikaze

 At 0430 on October 28, 1944, Lieutenant Naoji Fukabori took off from Cebu Air Base in the Philippines as gunner/radio operator in a two-man Type 99 Carrier Dive Bomber (Allied code name of Val) and died in a special (suicide) attack at Leyte Gulf at the age of 24.
 He was the 2nd Kamikaze Special Attack Unit Junchū Squadron Leader.
 He was from Nagasaki Prefecture and graduated in the 69th Class of the Naval Academy at Etajima.

 On October 27, 1944, Lieutenant Naoji Fukabori and other aircraft in the Junchū Squadron took off from Nichols Airfield and headed toward Leyte Gulf to carry out special attacks there.
-Fukabori's aircraft did not carry out the attacks and landed at Cebu Airfield.
+Fukabori's aircraft did not carry out the attack on that date and landed at Cebu Airfield.
 There he wrote the following final letter to explain what happened and his plan for the next day.

 October 27, 1944